ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 **Assessment**

-* Complete JCCA assessment.
+* Complete DRGA assessment.
-* Submit a current JCCA statement of completion to ACRRM.
+* Submit a current DRGA statement of completion to ACRRM.

 #### Emergency Medicine